RangeLDM: Fast Realistic LiDAR Point Cloud Generation: Experiments

-\ \paragraph{Quantitative Results.} Table~\ref{tab:unconditional} displays the quantitative results of the proposed RangeLDM and competing algorithms.
+\textbf{Quantitative Results on KITTI-360.} Table~\ref{tab:unconditional} displays the quantitative results of the proposed RangeLDM and competing algorithms.
 The results clearly illustrate that our method significantly outperforms the baselines across all metrics.
 Notably, our results on the MMD metric are an order of magnitude lower than those of other methods.
 This underscores the remarkable expressive capabilities of our model in the context of LiDAR point cloud generation.

-\paragraph{Qualitative Results.} Figure~\ref{fig:unconditional_kitti360} displays a set of randomly generated samples from competing algorithms, alongside real point cloud samples extracted from the KITTI-360 dataset for comparison.
+\textbf{Qualitative Results on KITTI-360.} Figure~\ref{fig:unconditional_kitti360} displays a set of randomly generated samples from competing algorithms, alongside real point cloud samples extracted from the KITTI-360 dataset for comparison.
 We observe that the Projected GAN~\cite{sauer2021projected} exhibits noticeable artifacts in the distant range.
 LiDARGen~\cite{zyrianov2022learning} effectively captures the general layout, but produces rather noisy outputs and lacks the same degree of straight walls as actual samples.
 UltraLiDAR~\cite{xiong2023learning} generates structured and reasonable scenes, yet it only creates voxelized point clouds (as magnified in the first row) without intensity features.
 In contrast, our model consistently surpasses the baseline models and yields results closely resembling real-world data.
 For example, we can generate cars (emphasized by red boxes in the first row of Figure~\ref{fig:unconditional_kitti360}) and road bollards (red boxes in the second row of Figure~\ref{fig:unconditional_kitti360}) on the road.
 Additionally, our model generates various scenes such as straightway (the first two rows of Figure~\ref{fig:unconditional_kitti360}) and crossroads (the last row of Figure~\ref{fig:unconditional_kitti360}).
-For further unconditional generation results over KITTI-360, please refer to the supplementary materials.
+The supplementary materials provide more visualization results.